lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 If the account delegates its universal receiver functionality to another smart contract, this smart contract address MUST be stored under the data key attached above.
 This call to this contract is performed when the `universalReceiver(bytes32,bytes)` function of the account is called with a specific typeId that it can react on.

-Check [LSP1-UniversalReceiver] and [LSP2-ERC725YJSONSchema] for more information.
+Check the [**UniversalReceiver Delegation > Specification** section in LSP1-UniversalReceiver](./LSP-1-UniversalReceiver.md#universalreceiver-delegation) and [LSP2-ERC725YJSONSchema] for more information.

 #### LSP17Extension